OpenNebula/docs/source/quick_start/usage_basics/running_virtual_machines.rst

 Running Virtual Machines
 ========================

+.. important:: This guide uses a metal Edge Cluster and KVM as *virtualization* technology, but it **also applies** to metal Edge Clusters running LXC.

 OpenNebula Systems maintains a curated set of Virtual Machines in the `public marketplace <http://marketplace.opennebula.io>`__.
 We are going to use the WordPress appliance to try out our brand new cloud.

 .. warning:: In order to deploy VMs, you need a metal KVM Edge Cluster.
 You can follow the same steps of the :ref:`provisioning an edge cluster <first_edge_cluster>` guide, using "metal" edge cloud type and kvm hypervisor.
 If you are planning to go all the way through the quick start guide (i.e., launching a K8s cluster next), make sure you request two public IPs.